 - Were directly involved in the traumatic event

-- Survived an especially long-lasting or severe traumatic event
+- Were in an event that was long-lasting or particularly severe

-- Truly believed your life or that of someone around you was in danger
+- Truly thought that their life or the life of a loved one was in danger

-- Had a strong emotional or physical reaction during the event
+- Had a physical reaction or strong emotional reaction during the trauma

 Where To Find Veteran Counseling Programs

-- Psychological Health Center of Excellence (PHCoE): In partnership with the Department of Defense (DoD) and Military Health System, PHCoE’s mission is to improve the lives of service members, veterans, and their families by advancing excellence in psychological health care.
+- Psychological Health Center of Excellence (PHCoE): Established with the Department of Defense and Military Health System, PHCoE is designed to help improve the lives of veterans and their families.

-- National Resource Directory (NRD): Connects wounded service members and veterans with support programs.
-NRD is a partnership among the Departments of Defense, Labor, and Veterans Affairs.
+- National Resource Directory (NRD): Working to connect veterans and wounded service members with support programs in partnership with the Departments of Defense, Labor, and Veterans Affairs.

-- Warrior Care: Under the DoD, Warrior Care supports wounded, ill, and injured service members in their recovery and reintegration or transition to civilian life.
+- Warrior Care: Supports wounded and ill service members in their recovery and transition into civilian life.

-- The Soldiers Project: A non-profit that offers free, confidential, and unlimited mental health services for post 9/11 veterans, active duty service members, and their families.
+- The Soldiers Project: Designed to provide free, unlimited health care services to post 9/11 veterans, active duty service members, and their families.

-- National Veterans Foundation (NVF): Operated by veterans, NVF helps all U.S. veterans and their families get the help they need whether it’s suicide and crisis intervention or mental health counseling.
+- National Veterans Foundation (NVF): A program operated by veterans, the NVF helps veterans and their families find services for whatever they require, from crisis intervention to mental health counseling.